What is the structure of the lab?

 • Create high-quality reel material

-No. Actors at different stages of their development are welcome.
+No. Actors at all different stages of their development are welcome.

 What matters most is a genuine commitment to the work and a readiness to engage fully in the process.